 Would it be acceptable to submit letters of recommendation through my university’s Graduate Letter Service?
 The forms completed by the recommenders would be similar, but not identical, to those accompanying the application.

 Yes, you may submit your letters of recommendation through your university’s Graduate Letter Service or Interfolio.

 What are the criteria for being admitted into your program?

 There are no specific criteria.
-The admissions committee will look at all of an applicant’s qualifications, including GPA, GRE scores, letters of recommendation, academic and personal statements, previous research experience (if applicable), professional experience, volunteer experience, and other criteria.
-The way in which this information is weighted varies across programs, from year to year, and from admissions committee to admissions committee.
+The admissions committee will look holistically at all of an applicant’s qualifications, including GPA, GRE scores, letters of recommendation, academic and personal statements, previous research experience (if applicable), professional experience, volunteer experience, etc. The way in which this information is weighted varies across programs, from year to year, and from admissions committee to admissions committee.
 There are always applicants who, undoubtedly, could perform well in a graduate program whom we may have to turn away because we have too many applicants for a limited number of spots.

 What is the minimum GRE and/or GPA?